pasever/bamazon/README.md

-bamazon
+BAMAZON

 ### Overview

-An advanced NodeJS application designed to be used in the store as well as online, for making purchases by customers, updating store data and inventory stocks by store managers and doing even more advanced things by store supervisor, like creating a new departments, keeping track of sales, profits and etc.
+An advanced NodeJS application designed to be used in a brick and mortar business as well as online.
+The application offers customers the ability to make purchases, allows store managers to update store data and inventory stocks, and can be utilized by store supervisors for a number of more advanced purposes, such as creating new departments, tracking sales and profits, etc.

-### Build with
+### Built with

 - NodeJS
 - MySQL